39 Nursing skills for resume

 4. Patient Care

-5. Communication Skills
+5. Communication Competency

 Technical and Administrative Skills

 The nursing field requires vast technical knowledge and rapidly evolves.
-In addition to clinical skills that relate to your direct duties of patient care, you should emphasize the ability to manage care plans, navigate electronic records, and manage EMR charting.
+In addition to clinical capacities that relate to your direct duties of patient care, you should emphasize the ability to manage care plans, navigate electronic records, and manage EMR charting.
 Plus, mention your ability to follow hospital plans and procedures, or set your own if the job entails it.
 Thus, you will show your ability to perform nursing tasks at the highest level and contribute to the positive patient experience.

 1. Charting on the Electronic Medical Record (EMR)